swiftlang/swift-evolution/proposals/nnnn-access-level-on-imports.md

 By analyzing a module the compiler could determine which dependencies are used by public declarations and need to be visible to clients.
 We could then automatically consider all other dependencies as internal and hide them from indirect clients if the other criteria are met.

-This approach lacks the duplication of information offered by the access-level modifier on the import statement and the references in declarations.
+This approach lacks the duplication of information offered by the access-level modifier on the import statement and the references from declaration signatures.
-This duplication enables the type-checking behavior described in this proposal by allowing the compiler to compare the intent marked on the import with the use in declarations.
+This duplication enables the type-checking behavior described in this proposal by allowing the compiler to compare the intent marked on the import with the use in declaration signatures.
 This check is important when the dependency is not distributed, a change from a hidden dependency to a public dependency may break the distributed module on a dependency that is not available to third parties.